Language selection

 • Dispatching (up to 2 weeks)

-After completing the classroom training, you'll enter the field coaching program.
-You'll work in the operational communications centre under the supervision of a certified field coach (up to 600 hours).
+After completing the classroom training, you'll enter the field coaching program (up to 600 hours).
+You'll work in the operational communications centre under the direct supervision of a certified field coach.

 Welcome to the job

-Once you complete the field coaching program, you obtain approval to work on your own.
-Your hourly wage will increase to $36.12, plus any extra duty pay for overtime, evening or statutory holiday shifts.
+Once you complete the field coaching program, you will be eligible to promote to a 9‑1‑1 Police Dispatcher position (TCO-02) and begin to work on your own.
+Your hourly wage will increase to $36.94.

 Contact us

-The RCMP holds recruiting events such as career presentations for people interested in telecommunications operator (9-1-1 Dispatcher) careers.
-Events are held in a number of cities and towns throughout the year.
+The RCMP holds recruiting events including career presentations for people interested in 9‑1‑1 Police Dispatcher careers.
+Events are held in several communities throughout the year.

 B Division - Newfoundland and Labrador